FedericoGaravaglia/portfolio-analytics-python/README.md

 ## Key Insights

 * The benchmark significantly outperforms all portfolio strategies on a **risk-adjusted basis**
-* The original portfolio offers **better downside protection**, but at the cost of returns
+* The original portfolio offers **better downside protection**, but at the cost of lower returns
-* Risk Parity improves stability but sacrifices performance
+* Risk Parity reduces volatility, but the drop in returns is too large to justify it in this case
 * Max Sharpe optimization increases returns but introduces **higher drawdown risk**
 * All portfolios exhibit **risk concentration**, indicating potential for further diversification

 ---

+## What I Learned

+* Beating a global ETF like IWDA is harder than expected
+* Optimization alone does not guarantee better outcomes
+* Lower drawdowns usually come at a meaningful cost in returns
+* My portfolio needs better diversification, not just reweighting

+---

 ## Future Improvements

-* Add **transaction costs and rebalancing frequency**
+* Add **transaction costs**
 * Include **additional asset classes** (commodities, bonds, alternatives)
 * Implement **robust optimization techniques** (e.g. shrinkage, Black-Litterman)
 * Perform **out-of-sample testing**